JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

-- Update Poké Mart blocks

-- Add Clipboard sprite constant / GFX

-	- Change Sprite_Paper in the Nickname House to a Clipboard

 - Add and connect Viridian Forest to Route 2

 	- Update `gate` tileset & blockset with new design